-The Board unanimously recommends that shareholders vote FOR the election of the nominees.
+The Board unanimously recommends that shareholders vote FOR the election of each Board Member nominee.
+Each Board Member is listed in the table below in alphabetical order.

 Except as otherwise noted, the Funds and the other funds advised by the Adviser and the mutual funds advised by TIAA that are series of the TIAA-CREF Funds and the TIAA-CREF Life Funds (referred to herein as the "TC Funds") are collectively referred to herein as the "Fund Complex."